 When you decide you want to divorce, you will be met with options.
 It is best to learn about your many options and then discuss these choices with an attorney.

 Once you file for divorce, your attorney may ask for “Temporary Orders.”
 These can best be described as the rules you will live by until the divorce is final.
-These “rules” usually include things such as orders for custody, support and maintenance or other orders deemed appropriate, including referral of the parties for marriage or family counseling.
+These “rules” usually include things such as orders for custody, support and maintenance or other orders deemed appropriate.

 This term refers to the official power in a county to make legal decisions and judgments.
 In a divorce the Probate and Family Court in the County in which you live will generally have jurisdiction over your divorce case.
 There are, of course, exceptions to this rule.